These chewy pecan, cherry and chocolate filled vegan and gluten-free blondies are as irresistible as they are easy to make.

 Do you have a signature dessert recipe?
 A no-fail, go-to that you’re known for or something you make time and time again when you need a sweet treat?
 If you don’t, then may I suggest these gluten-free blondies?
 And if you do, perhaps I can persuade you to try something new?

-Soft, chewy and loaded with nuts, dried fruit and chocolate, they’re a sweet treat that can be made in about 30 minutes.
+Soft, chewy and loaded with chocolate, they’re a sweet treat that can be made in about 30 minutes.

 Part brownie, part cookie, blondies are uniquely delicious and one of the quickest and easiest desserts to make.
 Much more than just a brownie without the chocolate, blondies have all the wonderful caramel and vanilla undertones of a chocolate chip cookie along with the rich chewy texture of a brownie.

-They’re a crowd pleaser and a welcome addition to any occasion; add in a mix of tart dried cherries and toasted pecans along with chunks of dark chocolate and you have yourself a no-fuss dessert that’s big on flavor and perfect for the season.
+They’re a crowd pleaser and a welcome addition to any occasion; add in a mix of tart dried cherries and toasted pecans along with chunks of dark chocolate and you have yourself a no-fuss dessert that’s big on flavor.
 It’s one of the simplest one-bowl, one-pan desserts you can whip up with just a few pantry ingredients.
+Here’s what you’ll need:

-The secret to these blondies is cashew butter which gives the bars structure without the need for eggs.
-Coconut sugar provides the caramel notes and a good dose of vanilla and salt round out the typical blondie flavors.
+- Cashew Butter – The secret to these gluten-free and vegan blondies is cashew butter which gives the bars structure without the need for eggs.
+Use unsweetened cashew butter.

 More Blondies and Brownies to Try: